 Important notes regarding FEMA home inspections:

-- FEMA inspections are performed by contracted inspectors, not FEMA emplouyees.
+- Contracted inspectors, not FEMA employees perform FEMA inspections.
 They merely report facts; they do not decide settlement issues.

 - FEMA inspections are free.
 DO NOT pay for a FEMA home inspection!

-It can take up to 10 days after your inspection before you claim is approved or denied.
-The entire FEMA claims process can take several weeks because you will need to first get an insurance claim, wait for an inspection, then wait an addirtional 10 days for the decision.
+It can take up to 10 days after your inspection before your claim is approved or denied.
+The entire FEMA claims process can take several weeks because you will need first to get an insurance claim, wait for an inspection, then wait an additional ten days for the decision.